AimanHadif/CNN-Pytorch/README.md

-# CNN Pytorch on Intel Image Classification Dataset
+# Intel Image Classification Dataset Using PyTorch
 - Image classification using CNN PyTorch format of Intel Image Classification dataset
 - Link to Dataset : https://www.kaggle.com/datasets/puneet6060/intel-image-classification
 - The model achieved a training accuracy of 98.76% and a testing accuracy of 79.50% without doing any parameter tuning